-It would be logical to assume the best way to get a crop started was to buy seeds from a legal grower or dispensary in another state, however business who ship out-of-state put themselves at risk.
-Lewis Koski a partner in the government consulting firm Freedman & Koski and former Director of Colorado Marijuana Enforcement Division says, "A business could have their license revoked.
+It would be logical to assume the best way to get a crop started is to buy seeds from a legal grower or dispensary in another state; however, businesses who ship out-of-state put themselves at risk.
+Lewis Koski, a partner in the government consulting firm Freedman & Koski and former Director of Colorado Marijuana Enforcement Division, explained, "A business could have their license revoked.
 The members of the company could face criminal charges.”
-Chris Lindsey, a legislative analyst for the Marijuana Policy Project which supports regulated marijuana nationally, agrees, "there isn't much of an option for states except to look the other way and understand that there has to be a way for regulated businesses to operate." (http://www.cpr.org/news/story/licensed-medical-marijuana-growers-must-break-law-get-first-seed)
+Chris Lindsey, a legislative analyst for the Marijuana Policy Project which supports regulated marijuana nationally, agreed: "there isn't much of an option for states except to look the other way and understand that there has to be a way for regulated businesses to operate." (http://www.cpr.org/news/story/licensed-medical-marijuana-growers-must-break-law-get-first-seed)

 This chicken-or-egg conundrum has been widespread as states have legalized marijuana, mostly recently discussed in Oklahoma, Ohio and Maryland.

 What is the earliest I can buy from a Missouri Dispensary?